microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 ## Miscellaneous improvements

-### build projects can be rooted anywhere
+### Build projects can be rooted anywhere

-build projects are rooted where their config file is located, _not_ at the root of a Git repo.
+Build projects are rooted where their config file is located, _not_ at the root of a Git repo.
 There can be multiple Fluid repos within a Git repo, though this is usually only needed for testing.
 In typical use only a single build project per Git repo is needed.
 However, the build project does _not_ need to be rooted at the root of Git repo, and code should not assume that the root of the build project is the same as the root of a Git repo.